 7 Ways To Stop Hair From Standing Up When Cut Short

 Growing your hair out so it lays flat may be the easiest solution, but it is not for everyone; some men love it short.
 Consider these five strategies:

 If you’re OK with styling products in general, using one with a stiff hold like a gel or water-based pomade would definitely be worth trying.

 It may not be for everyone, but if you’re looking for a way to make short hair lie flat and stay flat, this may be a good option.

-Although hair gel may not be everyone’s favorite due to the sometimes crunchy and flaky hold it can produce, when used in moderation it can provide just enough weight to keep short hair laying flat.
+Although hair gel may not be everyone’s favorite due to its sometimes crunchy and flaky hold, when used in moderation, it can provide just enough weight to keep short hair lying flat.